sleuth-io-integrations/sleuth-operator/README.md

 ## Makefile

-Test and initial build by simply running:
+Test an initial build by simply running:

 ```shell
 make